uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

    The ``oneapi::dpl::execution::is_execution_policy`` class originated in the oneDPL specification version 1.0, while ``oneapi::dpl::is_execution_policy`` has been added later to better align with the C++ standard.

-   For writing new code, use of the type trait utilities in ``namespace oneapi::dpl`` is strongly recommended.
+   For new code, use of the type trait utilities in ``namespace oneapi::dpl`` is highly recommended.
 Those in ``namespace oneapi::dpl::execution`` are provided for backward compatibility and may be deprecated in the future.

 ``is_execution_policy<T>`` must have the characteristics of ``std::true_type`` if ``T`` is one of the above specified or